craigargh/cfg-python/lesson_plans/session_6.md

-# Session Title: ???
+# Session Title: Project Planning and Projects

-Session No: ???
+Session No: 6

 ## Learning Objectives:

 By the end of this session students will be able to:

-- Plan a project using a project brief as a team
+- Plan a project as a team using a project brief
 - Build an application to meet the requirements of a project brief
 - Design and implement extensions to the project
 - Present and explain the finished team project to other students